SamirIngley/Desktop-Profiles/README.md

 # :mega: Commands:

 :exclamation: You must be inside the directory to run the commands\
-:exclamation: If you didn't create an executable replace `desk` with `go run desk.go` followed by the command
+:exclamation: If you didn't create an executable replace `desk` with `go run desk.go` followed by the command\

+:bulb: Combine flags to make more powerful commands!
+For example use the `-del` flag and the `-l` flag together so you can see the contents of the profile and copy and paste the app or url you want to delete

 #### > List available profiles: `desk`